 This course focuses on basic alternating current (AC) electronics.
 Students are introduced to the concepts of voltage, current, reactance, and impedance, AC components such as inductors and capacitors, and specific AC circuits such as reactance circuits and filters.
 This course also introduces basic power supplies, diodes and continues with the introduction of schematics.
 Students continue working with a digital multimeter and begin extensive work with an oscilloscope.
 Shop safety is stressed throughout the course.
-Towards the end of the course, students will be given a "Benchmark Lab" - a culmination of what was presented in the ELT1002 class.
-The grade for this lab will count as one-half of the course lab grade.
+Towards the end of the course, students will be given a "Benchmark Lab".
 Upon completion of this class, students should understand the concepts of voltage, current, reactance, and impedance, and how various AC components act in series, parallel, and series-parallel circuits.

-ELT1003 - Amplifiers and Power Control Devices | 4 Semester Credit Hours (62.5 Hours Didactic, 61 Hours lab)
+ELT1003LEC - Amplifiers and Power Control Devices Lecture | 2 Semester Credit Hours (62.5 Hours Didactic)